 The results are calculated under the title of PTV (Pendulum Test Value) and are rated as follows:

 This figure can be dramatically improved with anti-slip deck coatings, stains and additives supplied by Promain.
-Anti-Slip additives on a basic level are grit that is sprinkled on the first layer of paint to provide an abrasive surface that is supplied in various grain densities.
+Anti-Slip additives on a basic level are grit that is sprinkled on the first layer of paint to provide an abrasive surface and protection against weathering that is supplied in various grain densities.
 This can really help to prevent accidents to keep your family or business users safe whatever the application.
 The actual rating of the PTV cannot be guaranteed.
-This will depend on the type of application and the material it is applied upon.
+This will depend on the type of application, coverage and the material it is applied upon.

 For natural decking colours, we offer a wide range of wood finishes to completely transform, or simply enhance the wood type of the decking.
 From winter-esque shades, to neutral colours, and right up to bright finishes for the summer outdoor months, where decking areas are typically seen as centrepieces of gardens and outdoor hospitality areas.
-Suitable for patio decking, balcony floors, garden furniture and pergolas, it is one of the most popular decking coatings in the UK.
+Suitable for patio decking, balcony floors, garden furniture and pergolas, it is one of the most popular decking coatings, decking cleaner and decking oil solutions in the UK.

 Clear, colourless and translucent wood stains will help retain the natural look, feel and aesthetic of external decking – bringing out the rich wood tones, grain and even its knotting.
 Less slippery than its counterpart – paint – decking stain and anti-slip decking coatings can also look better over larger square feet areas.